 Welcome to the Speechie Show!
 Being a speech-language pathologist often means having too much work and not enough planning time.
 To beat the overwhelm, we’re bringing you the tricks and tools that will make your job a little bit easier.

 Carrie: Hello everybody and welcome back to the Speechie Show.
-I am Carrie Clark from speechandlanguagekids.com and I am here today with Jena from the Independent Clinician and SLP Coupons, right?
+I am Carrie Clark from speechandlanguagekids.com and I am here today with Jena from the Independent Clinician, right?
 Can I say that?
 Am I allowed?

 Jena: That’s right.